ankur9511/Helper_classes_functions/README.md

 - Extract information from plumed input and output file
 - Use Pymbar for computing PMF
 - Class abstraction: User access is limited to final results and histogram

+### pipeline

+bash based helper script to do molecular simulation with gromacs